 - The binary compensation plan’s behavior is very well understood.

-Weaknesses of binaries
+Weaknesses of binary compensation plans

 - Many of the original binaries promised distributors that their upline would build their downline.
 This created a welfare mentality.